pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

  You should now have all three of the major components of your site imported into your new site and CI should be working.

-1. Clear the caches on the Pantheon Dashboard, and you are good to go!
+1. Clear the caches on the Pantheon Dashboard.

 ## Troubleshooting